Sub-4 Marathon Pace Chart (3:59:59, 5:41/km)

 What half marathon time predicts sub-4?

-A comfortable half around ~1:52–1:58 (depending on endurance and training) is often consistent with a sub-4 attempt when pacing and fueling are good.
+A comfortable half around 1:52–1:58 can be consistent with a sub-4 attempt when endurance, pacing, and fueling are strong.

 Should I start faster to bank time for sub-4?